 - Place 4 tablespoons of butter in a 9-inch round cake pan with deep sides.
 Place in the oven until the butter melts.

-- Remove the pan from oven stir brown sugar into the melted butter.
+- Remove the pan from the oven and stir brown sugar into the melted butter.
 Spread the mixture evenly across the pan.

-- Add half of the dry ingredients into the creamed butter mix well.
-Add 1/3 cup of milk into the batter.
+- Add half of the dry ingredients into the creamed butter and mix well.

-- Stir in remaining dry ingredients.
+- Stir in the remaining dry ingredients.
 Mix until the batter is well blended.

-- Bake for 45 to 50 minutes or when a toothpick is inserted and comes out clean.
+- Bake for 45 to 50 minutes or until a toothpick is inserted and comes out clean.
 Place cake on a wire cooling rack.